Art Gallery of New South Wales: 19th century

 On 24 April 1871, a public meeting was convened in Sydney to establish an Academy of Art "for the purpose of promoting the fine arts through lectures, art classes and regular exhibitions."
 Eliezer Levi Montefiore (brother of Jacob Levi Montefiore and nephew of Jacob and Joseph Barrow Montefiore) co-founded the New South Wales Academy of Art (also referred to as simply the Academy of Art) in 1872.
-From 1872 until 1879 the academy's main activity was the organisation of annual art exhibitions.
+From 1872 until 1879, the academy's main activity was the organisation of annual art exhibitions.
 The first exhibition of colonial art, under the auspices of the academy, was held at the Chamber of Commerce, Sydney Exchange in 1874.

+In 1874, the New South Wales Parliament voted funds towards a new Art Gallery of New South Wales, with a board of trustees to administer the funds, one of whom was Montefiore.

-In 1875 Apsley Falls by Conrad Martens, commissioned by the trustees and purchased for £50 out of the first government grant of £500, became the first work on paper by an Australian artist to be acquired by the gallery.
+In 1875, Apsley Falls by Conrad Martens, commissioned by the trustees and purchased for £50 out of the first government grant of £500, became the first work on paper by an Australian artist to be acquired by the gallery.

-In 1874 the New South Wales Parliament voted funds towards a new Art Gallery of New South Wales, with a board of trustees to administer the funds, one of whom was Montefiore.

 The gallery's collection was first housed at Clark's Assembly Hall in Elizabeth Street where it was open to the public on Friday and Saturday afternoons.
-The collection was relocated in 1879 to a wooden annexe to the Garden Palace built for the Sydney International Exhibition in the Domain and was officially opened as the "Art Gallery of New South Wales" on 22 September 1880.
-In 1882 Montefiore and his fellow trustees opened the art gallery on Sunday afternoons from 2 pm to 5 pm. believed:
+The collection was relocated in 1879 to a wooden annexe to the Garden Palace built for the Sydney International Exhibition in the Domain and was officially opened as the Art Gallery of New South Wales on 22 September 1880.
+In 1882 Montefiore and his fellow trustees opened the art gallery on Sunday afternoons from 2 pm to 5 pm.
+Montefiore believed:

 Montefiore was president of the board of trustees from 1889 to 1891, and became the director of the gallery in 1892, a position he retained until his death in 1894.

 The destruction of the Garden Palace by fire in 1882 placed pressure on the government to provide a permanent home for the national collection.
 In 1883 private architect John Horbury Hunt was engaged by the trustees to submit designs.
-The same year there was a change of name to the "National Art Gallery of New South Wales".
+The same year there was a change of name to the National Art Gallery of New South Wales.
 The gallery was incorporated by The Library and Art Gallery Act 1899.

 In 1895, the newly appointed government architect, Walter Liberty Vernon, was given the assignment to design the new permanent gallery and two picture galleries were opened in 1897 and a further two in 1899.
 A watercolour gallery was added in 1901 and in 1902 the Grand Oval Lobby was completed.
 The 32 names below the entablature were chosen by the gallery's board of trustees president, Frederick Eccleston Du Faur.
 The names were of were painters, sculptors, and architects with no connection to any works in the gallery at the time.
 Several calls to replace these names with notable Australian artists failed because the trustees could not decide on alternatives.